Fysh-Fyve/fysh/docs/PDD/md/02-concept-of-operation.md

 - Initialize Chyp - program the FPGA with the softcore CPU.
 - Compyle Fysh - compile the Fysh program into a binary.
-- Program Board - load the compiled binary into the development board's ROM.
+- Program Board - load the compiled binary into the development board's read-only memory (ROM).
 - Run Fysh - Turn on the CPU on the development board.

 \input{tex/use-case}